redhat-developer/service-binding-operator/examples/nodejs_postgresql_namespaces/README.md

-# Binding an Imported app in one namespace to an In-cluster Operator Managed PostgreSQL Database in another namespace
+# Bind an application to a database running in another namespace

 ## Introduction